Dark Side of Sagittarius: Showoffy, Infantile, Obsessive, Preachy

 - Steven Spielberg

 Sagittarians can be fantastically successful, especially in youth.
+There's a ton of teen and even pre-teen Sagittarian social media phenoms: Annie LeBlanc, Baby Ariel, Billie Eilish.
 But upon reaching stardom a certain percentage show boundless immaturity.
 Spoiled and needy, posting endless selfies, buying up everything to fill the void, negative Sagittarians might even threaten to harm themselves to get attention.
 Most get their fix the old-fashioned way: by spraying bull (or in their case, horse) all over the room.

-The difference between positive and negative Sagittarians is that the positive ones sincerely believe that all the benefits of fruit juice and kale are available in pill form, or that they have found the long-lost key to such-and-such, or that Adam and Eve lived with dinosaurs.
-The others are pretenders.
+The difference between positive and negative Sagittarians is that the positive ones sincerely believe in weird ideas: that all the benefits of fruit juice and kale are available in pill form, or that they have found the long-lost key to such-and-such, or that Adam and Eve lived with dinosaurs.
+The negative Sadges are pretenders.
 They all believe in their talent and uniqueness and this keeps them talking your ear off.

 Less talented Sagittarians are often as stagestruck as the great ones, hanging around theaters, churches, festivals, sports arenas, bars or Instagram, trying to network their way to fame.